-- A conflict of interest occurs when a faculty member is in a position to advance one's own interests or that of one's family or others, to the detriment of the university.
+An individual conflict of interest occurs when an employee is in a position to advance one’s own interest or that of one’s family or others, to the detriment of the university.

 - Consulting with faculty who may be considering engaging in an external activity

 - Balancing the predicted pros and cons of any given request to engage in external activities, and to assess the possible public perceptions of those activities.
-In any event, and in all applications, the benefits to the university should be evident
+In any event, and in all requests to participate in outside activities, the benefits to the university should be evident

 - Assuring that the motivations of a faculty-owner seeking a contractual arrangement with the university are also to net benefit of the university